Idongesiteyo/spikerz_assessment/README.md

     baseUrl: 'https://demo.spikerz.com',
     defaultCommandTimeout: 120000,
     chromeWebSecurity: false
+    reporter: 'cypress-mochawesome-reporter
   }
 });

 Test Workflow

-Login to Application:
+- Login to Application:
 The LoginPage class handles logging in with basic auth credentials.
-Navigate to Social Connect:
+- Navigate to Social Connect:
 The SocialConnectPage class navigates to the Social Connect section.
-Google SSO Login:
+- Google SSO Login:
 The test triggers a Google login using a custom Cypress command (loginWithGoogle).
-Verify Connection Success:
+-  Connection Success:
 The test checks that the connected account (@dina_bakery_shop) is displayed.

-Running the Tests
+- Running the Tests
 To run the tests, use the Cypress Test Runner: npx cypress open

-Or run headlessly:
+- Or run headlessly:
+npm run test:single

+- Run the test on the CI
-npx cypress run
+npm run test:ci

+- Cross Browser compatibility
+The test is designed to run on Chrome and Edge browsers.
+This was achieved by defining these browsers on the GitHub actions workflow.

-Troubleshooting
+- Troubleshooting
 Cross-Origin Issues: Use cy.origin() when interacting with Google login.

-Let me know if you’d like me to refine this or add more sections! 🚀
+- Error Handling is handled by Cypress.on('uncaught:exception', (err, runnable) => {
+    console.log('Uncaught Exception:', err.message);
+    return false;
+});